YaN9-Y/D4_plus/README.md

 python scripts/flist.py --path ITS_train_gt_path --output ./datasets/its_train_gt.flist
 ```

 For training on real outdoor scenes, we used reside-unpaired from [RefineDNet](https://github.com/xiaofeng94/RefineDNet-for-dehazing) and generate sky mask basing on it.
-The datasets together with the generated mask is available at [Download link](https://drive.google.com/file/d/1pfXZCFZ-8F53LdHyXHuiQdFNFbQ0qBmV/view?usp=share_link)
+The datasets together with our generated mask is available at [Download link](https://drive.google.com/file/d/1pfXZCFZ-8F53LdHyXHuiQdFNFbQ0qBmV/view?usp=share_link).
+Please notice that some masks for hazy images may be inaccurate due to dense haze.
+But these masks work fine to eliminate the ambiguity of sky.
+However, this mask dataset is not appropriate for training segmentation models.

 Getting Started